angular/vscode-ng-language-service/README.md

 See [#7482](https://github.com/angular/angular/issues/7482) for a more details status of the current progress.

+## Using

+Releases are at https://github.com/angular/vscode-ng-language-service/releases.
+Use 'install from VSIX' in VS Code editor extensions pane.

 ## Attribution

 This project was adapted from the example language service client provided